 WHAT IS THE RISK

 Millions of people continue to flee the war in Ukraine in search of safety, food and shelter.
-90% of them are women and children.
+The vast majority of them are women and children.

 Unfortunately, once they leave Ukraine, the danger does not end there.
 People leaving Ukraine are being targeted by criminal organizations.
-They are at risk of falling into sexual exploitation or forced labor as they move through transit States or seek work and housing in host countries.
+They are at risk of sexual exploitation, forced labour, or other abusive situations as they move through transit States or seek work and housing in host countries.

 Anyone is at risk of human trafficking, regardless of social status, education, age or gender.